-Help those who are struggling with the pain and loss of having a family member in prison.
-The articles on this page will equip you to reach out to hurting children and their caregivers.
-(Please click on the + to view more resources)
+Help those struggling with the pain and loss of having a family member in prison.
+The resources on this page will equip you to reach out to hurting children and their caregivers.
+(Please click on the + to view more resources.)

 Gain insight into the problems children face when a parent goes to prison.

 Take a look at the confusing emotions felt by children of the incarcerated.

 Children aren't the only ones who suffer when mom or dad goes to prison.

 Scripture guides us on how and why to reach out to the families of the incarcerated.

 Find out more about the greatest needs of children and their caregivers.

 Find Out How Your Church Can Meet the Needs of Angel Tree Families All Year Long There's...